Process for reviewing alignment with minimum criteria (target-setting and reporting)

 Members will be informed by the Alliance Secretariat in writing about the process steps taken.
 After applying the traffic light system, depending on the category, the following process steps will be taken:

-To avoid any potential conflict of interest during the accountability mechanism process, any asset owner that participates in either: the Reporting Peer Review Group – offering suggestions for improvements; the Steering Group Representatives – giving feedback for the following year’s reporting, or the Steering Group – deciding the start of a potential delisting process shall not take part to the decision concerning its own organisation.
-The Secretariat is in charge of warning the other participants if this rule is not respected during the process.
+To avoid any potential conflict of interest, an asset owner that participates in any of the following: the Reporting Peer Review Group (offering suggestions for improvements to targets); the Steering Group Representatives (giving feedback on future reporting requirements), or the Steering Group (deciding on the start of a potential delisting process) shall not take part in any decision concerning its own organisation.